Keyfactor/ejbca-ce/README.md

 ## Community Support

-In our Community we welcome contributions.
 The Community software is open source and community supported, there is no support SLA, but a helpful best-effort Community.

 * To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 * If you want to contribute to the project, see our **[Contributing guidelines](CONTRIBUTING.md)**.